Find Affordable College Courses

 While working on their Associate Degree, nursing majors at MCHP accumulate an average of around $29,631 in student debt.

-Gateway Community College landed the #7 spot in the 2023 rankings for the best associate degree nursing programs.
-Located in the midsize city of New Haven, Gateway Community College is a public college with a moderately-sized student population.
+Gateway Community College came in at #7 in this year’s edition of the Best Nursing Associate Degree Schools in the New England Region ranking.
+Located in the city of New Haven, Gateway Community College is a public school with a moderately-sized student population.

 While working on their Associate Degree, nursing majors at Gateway Community College accumulate an average of around $15,460 in student debt.

-Goodwin College landed the #8 spot in the 2023 rankings for the best associate degree nursing programs.
+Goodwin College ranked #8 on this year’s Best Nursing Associate Degree Schools in the New England Region list.
 Goodwin is a small private not-for-profit school located in the small city of East Hartford.

 After completing their Associate Degree, nursing graduates from Goodwin carry an average student debtload of $48,917.
 This translates to an average monthly loan payment of $191, based on a 10-year repayment plan.